Bankrupting DoS Attackers: Preliminary Simulation Results

-We perform experiments for input distributions where there is a large attack and all good jobs are serviced as late as possible; here, our aim is to verify the scaling behavior predicted by theory.
+We conduct simulations for input distributions where there is a large attack and all good jobs are serviced as late as possible; here, our aim is to simply verify the scaling behavior predicted by theory.
 Our custom simulations are written in Python and the source code is available to the public via GitHub~\cite{chakraborty:code}.